 What is a leprechaun’s favorite color?
 Green, of course.
 Green water pouring from the tap is a sure sign your home was visited by leprechauns on St. Patrick’s Day.

 You don’t need a lab to get kids to wonder, discover and explore.
 Sometimes all it takes is a little creativity and a knack for having fun with science.
 What would young kids think if the water from a tap briefly came out green?
 Those pesky leprechauns must be at it again.
 Make this St. Patrick’s Day a little more fun for the kids by letting Steve Spangler help you pull off the Green Water prank at your home.
 You can see how this prank worked out in the Spangler household, too.

 - Paper towels or rags

 - Leprechaun supervision

 Pick a sink that you know your kids will use in the morning, like the bathroom sink.
 You could also rig every sink in the house to flow green if you have enough time.
 Some taps are easier to access than others.
 Usually, the screen diffuser can be easily unscrewed with a little twist from a pair of pliers padded with a rag.
 The screen is removable so you can clean out clogs and debris that flows through the pipes.
 In this case, however, you’ll be adding debris to the screen.

 Once the screen diffuser has been removed, use a rag or a paper towel to thoroughly dry the inside of the tap and the screen.
 You may have to remove a small part or two from the screen to do this.
 You can take a photo to make sure you don’t lose the parts and so you can remember how they go back in.

-Place a few of the Green Fizzers on the unscrewed screen.
+Place one blue and one yellow tablet on the unscrewed screen.
 For some faucets, you may have to push a few tablets into the tap itself.
 The number of tablets you can fit and where you can fit them will depend on your tap’s design.
 Screw the screen diffuser back onto the tap.